xl2021/Who-are-you/README.md

  *The prediction is the species that appears for the most times in the set consisting of top-N species in all of known frames.

 Now consider the accuracy of this prediction based on test set.
-The table below shows given images belonging to the same species, what will the model predicts for top-N:
+The table below shows given images belonging to the same species, what will the model predict for top-N:

  Species | Top 1 | Top 2 | Top 3 | Top 4 | Top 5 | Top 6 | Top 7 | Top 8 | Top 9 | Top 10 | Top 11
  ------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ------ | ------